Allegheny Athletic Association: Threat from Pittsburgh

 Sports fans in the area soon demanded a game between East End and Allegheny.
 Manager O.D.
 Thompson tried to avoid the issue, even after he was accused of cowardice by critics.
-Thompson secretly knew how good the East End team was and feared of what a one-sided loss to their arch-rivals might do to the club's memberships and clubhouse subscriptions.
-Thompson even had to recruit not only the Fiscus brothers but also Doc Proctor and Grant Dibert of East End to fill out his backfield for the final scheduled game.
-So under the circumstances, Allegheny was in no condition to play a high-stakes game against East End.
+Thompson secretly knew how good the East End team was and may have feared what a one-sided loss to their arch-rivals might do to the club's memberships and clubhouse subscriptions.
+Thompson had to recruit not only the Fiscus brothers but also Doc Proctor and Grant Dibert of East End to fill out his backfield for the final scheduled game.
+Under the circumstances, Allegheny was in no condition to play a high-stakes game against East End.

-The team's final game of the season, was a rematch against the Cleveland Athletic Club.
-Allegheny's additions of Dibert, Proctor and the Fiscus brother made the match-up more even.
-Meanwhile, Cleveland's, Billy Rhodes, did not make the trip to Allegheny.
-The game played At Exhibition Park, ended in a 6–6 tie, after the game was called due to darkness.
+The team's final game of the season was a rematch against the Cleveland Athletic Club.
+Allegheny's additions of Dibert, Proctor and the Fiscus brothers made the matchup more even.
+Meanwhile, Cleveland's Billy Rhodes did not make the trip to Allegheny.
+Played at Exhibition Park, the game ended in a 6–6 tie after being called because of darkness.
 After the game, O.D.
 Thompson announced his retirement as the club's manager.
-However newspaper reports in the Pittsburgh Post hinted that Thompson was forced out as the team's manager.
+However, newspaper reports in the Pittsburgh Post hinted that Thompson was forced out as the team's manager.
 The paper stated that unnamed club officials were very critical of how the football team was being run.
 Many were critical over Thompson fielding the team with East End players.
-However Thompson's defenders pointed out that the manager of an amateur team had very few ways to compel his men to do anything.
-They further stated that had Thompson not used East End players he might have had to ask for volunteers from the crowd.
-Also the falling attendance for the club's games was mainly due to the inclement weather that was experienced in the area throughout the autumn.
-But finally it was stated that a game with East End might have hurt the clubs reputation more than it would have helped bringing in money to the organization.
+An article by the Professional Football Researchers Association pointed out that the manager of an amateur team had very few ways to compel his men to do anything; that had Thompson not used East End players he might have had to ask for volunteers from the crowd; that the falling attendance for the club's games was mainly due to the inclement weather that was experienced in the area throughout the autumn; and finally that a game with East End might have hurt the club's reputation more than it would have helped bringing in money to the organization.